Audrie J. Neenan

 Audrie J. Neenan (born October 28, 1950) is an American actress.
-She is best known on screen for her role as the raucous, abrasive madam Ray Parkins in the 1983 action film Sudden Impact and for playing judges in the TV series Law & Order and Law & Order: Special Victims Unit as Lois Preston.
+She is best known on screen for her role as the raucous, abrasive female rapist Ray Parkins in the 1983 action film Sudden Impact and for playing judges in the TV series Law & Order and Law & Order: Special Victims Unit as Lois Preston.
 Many of her roles have been portrayals of intimidating female figures such as judges, policewomen and mouthy waitresses.

 Early years

 Born in Cedar Rapids, Iowa, Neenan has a brother and four sisters.
 Her mother and aunt performed in vaudeville as the Sunshine Sisters with their brother as their pianist.
 Her desire to be an actress was ignited when at age 9 she watched her sister act in The Diary of Anne Frank.
 When she was in the seventh grade she moved with her family to Harrisburg, Pennsylvania, after her father bought a McDonald's franchise there.
 She worked in that business and acted in school plays.
 She graduated from Bishop McDevitt High School in Harrisburg, then attended Barat College for Women in Lake Forest, Illinois, and acted there.